Sunday, May 31, 2026

 Speaking of which, this brings me to my point.
 Back at Evo 2024, they dropped the MultiVersus Season 2 trailer featuring Samurai Jack and Beetlejuice before Mortal Kombat 1 Top 6, so in a spirit of things, I think we're gonna see the 2XKO Season 2 trailer featuring Senna and Character 4 to be announced at the end of the trailer drop before or after 2XKO Top 8 at Evo Japan since Evo Japan is approaching and we're getting two new characters on each season.
 We know that they will announce something in regards to Ingrid for Street Fighter 6, the fifth Season 2 Pass character for Fatal Fury and the Kunimitsu trailer for Tekken 8 since she's coming in likely May, but it's likely that a Season 2 trailer may pop up before or after 2XKO Top 8 at Evo Japan.
 As for the fifth and sixth characters, they are likely to be revealed at a future Weekly Warmup post.

 And here's another point.
 Remember the part where they announced Vi before Evo 2025 started?
 I think there are two methods of revealing the fourth character of the year after Senna.
-It's either announcing Character 4 at the end of the Season 2 trailer or announcing Character 4 at the Friday Showcase at Evo 2026.
+It's either announcing Character 4 at the end of the Season 2 trailer or announcing Character 4 and updating the roadmap to reveal the rest of the things and characters at the Friday Showcase at Evo 2026.

 Now, remember what I said that neither Kennen nor Miss Fortune are gonna come out in 2026?
 I have good news for you.
 Since we're getting an extra sixth character this year to fall with the fifth character in Season 3, I am coming to a conclusion to believe that Character 6 is either Kennen or Miss Fortune.
 However, since we already have Spirit Hills, an Ionia-themed stage and Akali, it leaves me to predict that Miss Fortune would be Character 6 to fall with Character 5 in Season 3 and that is because of the Brazen Hydra having wanted posters of Gangplank and Tahm Kench on the right side of the stage.
 My prediction of Katarina being Character 4 to fall with Senna within Season 2 remains unchanged.